All Episodes

 Muerto.

-Something interesting happened in the uh in the House.
+Something interesting happened in the House.

 Now, this is important because if this happens, if a sufficient number of House Republicans come out with an official statement saying they oppose the bill, Nancy Pelosi won't bring it to the floor.